mejia-dev/epicodus-capstone-mvp/Timetracker.md

 ### Thoughts:
 * ~~Python has [pygame](https://www.pygame.org/news) framework.~~ Will use JavaScript.
 * ~~How to convert audio to jsonified format.
 Python?
 This would likely result in an upload API call though, which isn't desired.~~ Web Audio API will be used.
+* Rendering function could be something like:
+  * Do a load of the file
+  * Generate all frames in current method, but instead of rendering on the canvas, push them all to an array.
+  * Once this is finished, rerender canvas based on each frame in the array in time with the music.
+One potential issue could be pausing and resyncing if it gets out of sync.
+Would need to experiment (in the meantime, don't play Max Richter’s _Sleep_)

 ### Resources:
 * Web Audio API: